 NEMICS region covers the local government areas of Banyule, Boroondara, Darebin, Knox, Manningham, Maroondah, Nillumbik, Whitehorse, Whittlesea and Yarra Ranges.
 It is home to approximately 1.5 million people (ABS 2018).

-NEMICS has one of the fastest growing local government areas (LGAs) in Whittlesea, which grew 27.5% over the last 5 years, and one of the areas of the greatest reduction in population in the Mill Park area in north eastern outskirts.
+NEMICS has one of the fastest growing local government areas (LGAs) in Whittlesea, which grew 27.5% over the last 5 years.

 NEMICS network partners are four public health services: Austin, Eastern and Northern Health and Mercy Hospital for Women.
 These organisations are joined by a memorandum of understanding and provide governance for the network.